 Are there any side effects of PSGAG to watch for?

 Mild, short-lived diarrhea has been reported with PSGAG use at the recommended dose.
 PSGAG is not recommended for use in cats with bleeding disorders.
 Vomiting, lethargy, and loss of appetite have also been reported but are not common.

 How long after starting PSGAG will I notice an improvement in my cat?

 Because PSGAGs are but one part of a comprehensive approach to OA, most cats will improve quickly.
 That said, the effects of PSGAG appear to be cumulative, so optimal results can be expected by the eighth week, when the frequency of injections drops to monthly.

 "...the effects of PSGAG appear to be cumulative, so optimal results can be expected by the eighth week..."

 How long will my cat need PSGAG injections?

 OA is a progressive lifetime disease.
 Fortunately, PSGAG is generally considered beneficial over the long term.
-Because the risk of adverse side effects is quite low, long-term use of PSGAG is generally well-tolerated.
+Because the risk of adverse side effects is relatively low, long-term use of PSGAG is generally well-tolerated.

-Cats with OA present a unique challenge to veterinarians because of the small number of medications that are available for them.
-In many cases, a cat's OA management can be fine-tuned in such a way that ongoing PSGAG dosing allows for a decreased dose or even withdrawal of pain medications (e.g., NSAIDs) that have a higher risk of side effects.
+Cats with OA present a unique challenge to veterinarians because of the small number of medications available for them.
+In many cases, a cat's OA management can be fine-tuned so that ongoing PSGAG dosing allows for a decreased dose or even withdrawal of pain medications (e.g., NSAIDs) that have a higher risk of side effects.